Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

         2. Set `src.position` to current count of `mux.sources`.
         3. Set `src.value` to `AssetAmount{ oldspend.spent_output.(assetid,amount) } `.
         4. Add `src` to `mux.sources`.
-    6. Create `ValueDestination` struct `dst` and set to `is`:
-        1. TBD: this is not needed for hashing as this goes into witness.
-To be done later.
     7. Add `inp` to `container`.
 11. For each output `oldout` at index `i`:
     1. If the `oldout` contains a retirement program: